 - University of South Florida in Tampa, Florida

-This exemplary forensic pathology school provides an ideal setting to scientifically document postmortem changes.
-At this outdoor field laboratory, forensic science students study body identification, cause of death, and the factors involved in time-since-death estimates.
+These forensic pathology schools provide an ideal setting to scientifically document postmortem changes.
+At this outdoor field laboratory, forensic science students study body identification, cause of death and the factors involved in time-since-death estimates.
 This research is central to the advancement of the field of forensic science and critically important to those working in the criminal justice system.

-Identifying human remains requires some potentially unpleasant research:
+Identifying human remains requires some potentially unpleasant (but valuable) research:

 - Examining teeth and bones

 - Studying rate of decomposition and insect development cycles

 - Measuring odor and testing body leakage in the soil

 - Creating a biological profile and trauma analysis

 Studying the rate of decay helps forensic scientists determine when a person died.
 At the Body Farm, students intentionally leave corpses out in the elements to study what happens as the body decomposes.

 The goal is always the same: to simulate crime scenes so that students can document decay and learn to identify future victims (or the time and circumstances of their death).
 With so many forces influencing the decomposition of the human body, it is sometimes difficult—if not impossible—to determine time of death or identity.
 And that’s why continued forensic research is so important.